Magnificent Obsession (1954 film): Production

 Pre-production scouting for locations began on August 26, 1953, by director Douglas Sirk, Director of Photography Russell Metty, and Unit Manager Edward K. Dodds.
 Rehearsals began on September 8.
 Second-unit footage of locations at Lake Tahoe began filming on September 14.
 An Unlimited Hydroplane speedboat, "Hurricane IV", was secured for the second unit footage of Hudson's boat.
 It was shot on Lake Arrowhead and was piloted by racer Bill Cantrell.

 Charles Bickford was originally cast in the role of Randolph, but was withdrawn from the cast on September 15.
 Sirk and Wyman were ill, and Rock Hudson injured, so filming of Magnificent Obsession was delayed longer than Bickford had anticipated.
-Although the studio and Bickford had come to an oral agreement and trade announcements mentioned Bickford in the role, Bickford had at the same time made an agreement with Warner Bros. for another picture and walked out on the Magnificent Obsession when shooting began on the 1954 version of A Star is Born, in which he played studio head, Oliver Niles.
+Although the studio and Bickford had come to an oral agreement and trade announcements mentioned Bickford in the role, Bickford had at the same time made an agreement with Warner Bros. for another picture and walked out on Magnificent Obsession when shooting began on the 1954 version of A Star is Born, in which he played studio head, Oliver Niles.
 Bickford was replaced by free-lance character actor Otto Kruger.

 While second-unit footage wrapped at Lake Tahoe, screen tests of Barbara Rush, Rock Hudson, Agnes Moorehead, Jane Wyman, Gigi Perreau, Donna Corcoran, and Sheila James took place on Stage 8 in Universal City on September 16 and 17.
 Director Sirk was ill, and utility director Joseph Pevney filled in.
 The next day, Corcoran, Hudson and Judy Nugent were tested by Pevney.
 Test shots were taken in Lake Arrowhead with the new Cinemascope anamorphic lens process, an early consideration.
 The production started in a flat widescreen process at an aspect ratio of 2:1, at that time Universal's standard ratio.

 Production began on September 21 at Lake Arrowhead with Sirk back in the director's seat.

 Frank Skinner composed the score for this film, the theme of which inspired a song of the same title with lyrics by Frederick Herbert.
 The Four Lads recorded the song with the Percy Faith orchestra.
 Victor Young also recorded an instrumental version of the song which featured a viola solo by Anatole Kaminsky.
 However, much of the score is Skinner's arrangements of works by Chopin (Nocturne No. 7 in C-sharp minor, Op.
 27, No. 1 and Étude in E major, Op.
 10, No. 3 "Tristesse"), Beethoven ("Ode to Joy" theme from 9th Symphony), and Johann Strauss II (Wiener Blut).

-Release
+Release and reception

-The film opened at Loew's State Theatre in New York City on August 4, 1954.
+Magnificent Obsession opened at Loew's State Theatre in New York City on August 4, 1954.
 Audiences were greeted by co-star Agnes Moorehead in the lobby.

 The film was generally not well received critically but did well at the box office.
 Howard Thompson in The New York Times of August 5, 1954 wrote "[The film] is unquestionably a handsome one.
 Better still, generally restrained performances at least dignify a moist text, which may seem inspiration to some, pure corn to others."

-Jane Wyman was nominated for the Academy Award for Best Actress.
+Jane Wyman was nominated for Best Actress at the 27th Academy Awards.